 People experience life and interact with others in many ways.
 The term 'neurodivergence' refers to variations from what is considered typical.
-Research and education into neurodivergent conditions in women and girls is essential to inform a timely reassessment of clinicians' approaches to those who present with multiple symptoms.
-Neurodivergence may influence a person's style of communication, learning, attitudes, and behaviour, and they may experience inequity and rejection.
-A formal diagnosis improves access to support services and helps them and their family better understand themselves and the challenges they face.
-Neurodivergent females are very prone to developing many physical and psychological health issues, and it is important that clinicians learn to recognise and respond to these.
-This narrative review highlights the huge burden of co-occurring conditions carried by neurodivergent women and girls and suggests how clinicians might increase their awareness of diagnosis and management of these to mutual benefit.
+Research and education into conditions that co-occur with neurodivergence is essential in shaping clinicians' approaches to people who may present with a wide range of symptoms.
+Neurodivergence may influence a person's style of communication, learning, attitudes, and behaviour, and they often experience inequity and rejection.
+This review highlights the huge burden of co-occurring conditions carried by neurodivergent women and girls whose medical issues have largely gone under the radar.
+We suggest how clinicians might increase their awareness of diagnosis and management of their problems with mutual benefit.